Office: 1859 East Hall

 Math Club Jupyter (Python) code

-Here's the Jupyter Notebook I used to make the graphs displayed
+Here's the Python code (and a Jupyter Notebook) I used to make the

 during my recent Michigan Math Club Talk.
 Here's the needed list of

 10,000 prime numbers (credit: Prime Pages at University of Tennessee Martin).

 You may also want to play with the Desmos Graph I made.

 I am a Parekh and DeSapio Family Fellow and